 This request is for an additional mini excavator for the division.
 Water has established two distribution crews and in order to increase work production and additional mini excavator is essential and periodization of the distribution system.
 This will replace 1% of our 135 mile distribution system.
 The remaining \$100,000 \$1,425,600 will be utilized to replace 7,128' of water main.
-Actual locations are determined annually after reassessment is budgeted to design FY 2023/24
+Actual locations are determined annually after reassessment Systematic replacement of older, deteriorated, undersized and high maintenance water mains. is budgeted to design FY 2023/24.